Nonflat bands and chiral symmetry in magic-angle twisted bilayer graphene: Discussion

 In a previous study \cite{vafek20}, the authors studied the BM model with an energy cutoff of order of the graphene bandwidth, and integrated out the high-energy bands via a Renormalization Group procedure.
 However, the BM Hamiltonian is only accurate within a certain energy range, making the procedure uncontrolled above a threshold.
 In contrast, our scheme is self-consistent rather than perturbative, and more importantly, our tight-binding model accurately describes the wavefunctions within the full bandwidth of the $\pi$ orbitals.
 This explains the discrepancies in the final outcomes, for instance, the band widening in \cite{vafek20} is relatively weak.

 On another note, our ordering of the Coulomb interaction (Eq. \ref{hamiltonian}) is consistent with the 'average' subtraction scheme in MATBG literature \cite{bernevig21,vafek20}.
-Another widely used protocol is the 'graphene' subtraction scheme \cite{Bultinck20,xie20}, where $\mathcal{H}_{\text{int}}$ is normal-ordered \cite{Giuliani_Vignale_2005} with respect to the ground state of two decoupled layers at neutrality.
+Another widely used protocol is the 'graphene' subtraction scheme \cite{Bultinck20,xie20}, where ${H}_{\text{int}}$ is normal-ordered \cite{Giuliani_Vignale_2005} with respect to the ground state of two decoupled layers at neutrality.

 It has been assumed that due to the subtraction, the normal state is close to the bare ground state in the graphene scheme \cite{Bultinck20,soejima20,parker21,Hofmann22,wang23,cea20}.
-Contrary to this expectation, our calculations with graphene subtraction, found in the Supplementary Materials \cite{Note1}, show significant band widening also; the flat bands reach a bandwidth of $43.8$ meV for $\epsilon_r=10$.
-More notably, we have identified a topological phase transition on the flat bands at some value of $\epsilon_r$ between $50$ and $10$.
+Contrary to this expectation, our calculations with graphene subtraction, found in Appendix \ref{appe}, show significant band widening also; the flat bands reach a bandwidth of $43.8$ meV for $\epsilon_r=10$.
+Moreover, in this scheme we have identified a topological phase transition on the flat bands for some value of $\epsilon_r$ between $50$ and $10$.